IBM-Bluemix-Docs/voice-agent/logging.md

 ##  Viewing SMS logs

-1. From your {{site.data.keyword.iva_short}} dashboard, go to the _Usage_ dashboard to view the _Quick stats_, and click _SMS logs_.
+1. From your {{site.data.keyword.iva_short}} dashboard, go to the _Usage_ dashboard to view the _Quick stats_, and click *SMS logs*.
 Each row in the _SMS logs_ table corresponds to an agent and number.

       For agent, you can see phone number of your voice agent, and the Inbound Messages, Outbound Messages, and Billable Messages.
 You might also see a warning symbol next to the voice agent name, which indicates that SMS messages failed.

+      - **Inbound messages** are messages from the user to the agent, and are only billed when the agent sends a response to the user.

+      - **Outbound messages** are messages from the agent to the user.
+These messages are sent as a response to an inbound message, or when the Voice Gateway sends a message to the user with no additional inbound message needed.

+      - **Billable messages** are the total number of inbound and outbound messages that the agent responded to.

 1. You can filter the list of agent by viewing messages on a specific date and by filtering the messages by voice agent name or number.

+The date filer for SMS logs is based on **UTC time**, not user local time.
+{: tip}

-1. To access the SMS logs for an individual agent, click the dots in the **Actions** column for that call to expand the menu.
-Then, choose **SMS logs**.
+3. To access the SMS logs for an individual agent, click the dots in the **Actions** column for that call to expand the menu.
+Then, click **SMS logs**.

-1. Click the back arrow at the beginning of the page to return to the _Usage_ dashboard.
+4. Click the back arrow at the beginning of the page to return to the _Usage_ dashboard.

 ## Related links
 Read through more detailed information about logging in [Troubleshooting](https://www.ibm.com/support/knowledgecenter/SS4U29/troubleshooting.html){:new_window}, from the IBM Voice Gateway documentation.